 Outcomes include the development of new processes or steps, improvement of existing processes, or elimination of processes or steps that no longer add value.
-Process Improvement aims to breakdown the rigid walls that divide functions - "functional silos" so that the processes can be designed to deliver the most value at the least cost.
+Process Improvement aims to breakdown the functional silos so that the processes deliver the most value at the least cost.

-FRAMEWORKS AND TOOLS
+FRAMEWORKS & TOOLS

 Balanced Scorecard - A strategic planning framework that focuses strategic goals on a small number of financial and non-financial data items.

 Journey Mapping - A customer journey map tells the story of the customer’s experience: from initial contact, through the process of engagement and into a long-term relationship.
-It encourages people across the organization to consider the user’s feelings, questions and needs.
+It encourages people across the organization to consider the user’s feelings, questions, and needs.

-PDCA Cycle - (plan–do–check–act) is an iterative four-step management method used for the control and continual improvement of processes and products.
+PDCA Cycle - Plan–Do–Check–Act is an iterative four-step management method used for the control and continual improvement of processes and products.

-Process Mapping - a graphical representation of the sequence of activities in a process.
+Process Mapping - A graphical representation of the sequence of activities in a process.
 Process mapping aims to enhance clarity of the overall process and its steps so that inefficiencies and non-value added activities can be eliminated, and processes may be simplified, streamlined, or improved.

-- Five Whys and Five Hows - a questioning process designed to drill down into the details of a problem or a solution and peel away the layers of symptoms
+- Five Whys and Five Hows - A questioning process designed to drill down into the details of a problem or a solution and peel away the layers of symptoms

-American Society for Quality (ASQ) - professional body for the quality community
+American Society for Quality (ASQ) - Professional body for the quality community

 Design at Darden - Design Thinking Forum

-Lean Six Sigma Institute - professional body for Lean Six Sigma
+Lean Six Sigma Institute - Professional body for Lean Six Sigma